KaburaJ/Booking-App/README.md

                   )
   ```
   </br>
-This code creates a Gap widget and a container widget, both with fixed dimensions.
+This code creates a `Gap` widget and a `container` widget, both with fixed dimensions.
 The Gap widget is adding some space or gap between the widgets above and below it.
   </br>
-This container widget has a fixed width (determined by size.width * 0.44), a fixed height (determined by the value returned by AppLayout.getHeight(210)), some padding, a pink background color, rounded corners, and a single child column widget.
-The column widget has two children: a Text widget and a RichText widget.
+This `container` widget has a fixed width (determined by `size.width * 0.44`), a fixed `height` (determined by the value returned by `AppLayout.getHeight(210)`), some `padding`, a pink background color, rounded corners, and a single child `column` widget.
+The `column` widget has two children: a `Text` widget and a `RichText` widget.
 </br>
-RichText is a widget that displays a paragraph of mixed-style text.
+`RichText` is a widget that displays a paragraph of mixed-style text.
 It displays text that uses multiple different styles.

-In the given code, the RichText widget displays three text spans, each with a different font size.
-The text spans are displayed in a row and the resulting text looks like a row of three hearts.
+In the given code, the `RichText` widget displays three text spans, each with a different font size.
+The text spans are displayed in a row and the resulting text is a row of three hearts.
 The RichText widget allows you to specify the style for each span of text separately, so you can have a paragraph of mixed-style text without having to break it up into multiple Text widgets.
 </br>
 *The emoticons can be assessed via your PC's keyboard*